OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/index.md

 # :material-home: Personal menu and general components

-After your login you will navigate either to your personal homepage in OpenOlat, an info page, a page which usually contains general information on various topics, to the portal or a landing page defined by you.
+Jeder registrierte OpenOlat User verfügt über sein persönliches Menü, das individuell konfiguriert werden kann.

 This chapter will inform you on how to change the settings in your personal menu, on how to use further features like the full text search and the chat and on how to adapt the portal to your personal needs.
 If you cannot see the portal it was most probably disabled by the system administrator.

 !!! note "Quick Links"